-If the Honda model has the DII (Driver Information Interface)
+If the Honda model has the DII (Driver Information Interface):

 If the car model has a Display Audio interface

-- Select the Maintenance Info choice
+- Select Maintenance Info.

-- Select the Select Reset Items option
+- Choose the option Select Reset Items

-- On the list that appears, select all the items you want to reset
+- On the list that appears, select all the items you want to reset.